compujuckel/assettoserver-docs/docs/thebeginnersguide.md

 We will be looking at one of the more common reasons for a server crash in this example but learning what to look for can help you figure out how to fix any problem.

 :::note
-If the console window just closes when you try to start the server there will always be a server logfile in the `logs` folder and a crash logfile in the `crash` folder that you can read!
+If the terminal window just closes when you try to start the server there will always be a server logfile in the `logs` folder and a crash logfile in the `crash` folder that you can read!
 :::

 Server logs will be generated in the `logs` folder of the server.